Heading for the light at the end of the tunnel…

 Most of the people we support state that they would eventually like to return to the wider community and be living more independently.
 As a result of this, our balance of activities and practising of work-based skills reflects this.
 We are continually investing in facilities to meet our clients’ needs.

 People here are encouraged to take plenty of exercise and work on their coordination skills.
 In addition to dance and exercise classes on site each week, many of the people we support also choose to go out for an afternoon walk every day, accompanied by staff and sometimes staff dogs too!
+These days we do this very carefully, to places where there are no people.

 Work-based skills development with the team at The Upstreet Project ranges from painting and decorating, DIY, gardening, catering and kitchen skills to renovating furniture.